minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // circle back to the intro: should we give donors such as the koch brothers even more chance to influence politics, no: change legislation to lessen the effect which money has in politics, especially for crucial issues such as the environment.
-The implications of these results are that there is a clear relationship between anti(pro) environmental contributions and anti (pro) environmental voting behaviour of representatives and that dependent on the positions which representatives take, they have the possibility to earn their campaigns incredible amounts of donations, from the fossil fuel industry, for example.
+The implications of these results are that there is a clear relationship between anti(pro) environmental contributions and anti (pro) environmental voting behavior of representatives and that dependent on the positions which representatives take, they have the possibility to earn their campaigns incredible amounts of donations, from the fossil fuel industry, for example.
 In a system where legislation should be made with the population in mind, the